 We review the individual securities that have unrealized losses in our short-term investment portfolio on a regular basis.
 We evaluate, among others, whether we have the intention to sell any of these investments and whether it is not more likely than not that we will be required to sell any of them before recovery of the amortized cost basis.
 Neither of these criteria were met in any period presented.
-We additionally evaluate whether the decline in fair value of the corporate debt securities below their amortized cost basis is related to credit losses or other factors.
+We additionally evaluate whether the decline in fair value of the corporate debt securities below its amortized cost basis is related to credit losses or other factors.
 Based on this evaluation, we determined that unrealized losses of the above securities were primarily attributable to changes in interest rates and non credit-related factors.
-Accordingly, we determined that an allowance for credit losses was unnecessary for our short-term investments as of July 31, 2023 and 2022.
+Accordingly, we determined that an allowance for credit losses was unnecessary for our short-term investments as of July 31, 2022 and 2021.

-As of July 31, 2023 and 2022, we recorded \$7.2 million and \$1.3 million, respectively, of accrued interest receivable within prepaid expenses and other current assets in the consolidated balance sheets.
+We recorded \$1.3 million and \$3.9 million of accrued interest receivable within prepaid expenses and other current assets in the consolidated balance sheets as of July 31, 2022 and 2021, respectively.